 But you were not given any assembly instructions.
 You weren’t given any guidance.
 The supervisor not only failed to give you directions but also didn’t tell you that you would also be judged on the speed at which you built the desk.
 You were merely told to build it without any context.

 Employees may feel lost and incapable if you don’t give them a clear list of expectations about what, how, and why they should complete particular tasks as part of their job.
-You might be surprised to learn that up to 50% of workers feel they don’t understand the expectations for their role.
+You might be surprised to learn many workers feel they don’t understand the expectations for their role.

 Things you can do to set clear expectations for your team: